eypros/Object-Detection-Metrics/README.md

 <a name="asterisk"> </a>
 (**\***) set `-gtformat=xywh` and/or `-detformat=xywh` if format is `<left> <top> <width> <height>`.
 Set to `-gtformat=xyrb` and/or `-detformat=xyrb`  if format is `<left> <top> <right> <bottom>`.

+### Example of use

+The simplest example for the given folders would be:

+`python3 pascalvoc.py --accepted-classes person`

+which will evaluate the xml files in *detections-xml* over the xml files in *groundtruths-xml* subfolder.

+The above assumes two sub-folders *groundtruths-xml* and *detections-xml* containing xml files exist in the same folder of the project.

+`--accepted-classes person` is necessary because the examples given contains ground truth  samples of multiple classes but detection was performed on class person only.
+If run without this argument the per class AP would be correct for `person` but `0.0` for other classes and `mAP` would have taken into consideration all classes.